ChrisWakley/full-stack-back-end/README.md

 # full-stack-back-end

 This Project links with my other repo "full-stack-front-end" to create a full stack project.
-The whole project links together to present an Single Page Application, a web based database that gives you a full breakdown of weaponry and armour statistics for the online game: Runescape 3.
+The whole project links together to present a Single Page Application; a web based database that gives you a full breakdown of weaponry and armour statistics for the online game: Runescape 3.

 This particular part of the project contains my API written in Java.